 Moving Back to the Previous Directory

-Sometimes, you may want to move back to the folder you were in before.
-You can do this with a simple command:
+Let’s say you moved into a new folder but want to go back to the one you were just in.
+You can do that with this command:

 cd ..